Let’s start off with a question. What are the components of an effective technique?

 The inspiration behind this thought process is based on some unrelated research I was doing.
-I’m blessed enough to access to tape from a series of seminars that Nick Delpopolo did at Crazy 88.
-I was studying them and I noticed a disconnect between the focus on grip fighting and the focus on throws.
+I once saw tape from a series of seminars that Nick Delpopolo did at Crazy 88.
+I studied them and I noticed a disconnect between the focus on grip fighting and the focus on throws.

 When he taught grip fighting, he would really focus on it and briefly mention throw possibilities.
 Then when he taught throws, he would really focus on that and briefly mention grip fighting entries.
 I think that’s very common in technique instruction, but I wondered.
 What if it wasn’t?

 For example, in the framework of judo instruction, what if this training acceleration theory was applied?
 Let’s say that one throw was taught, then the focus shifted to multiple entries to that throw, and after that recounters to your opponent’s common reactions were worked on.